sammanthp007/sammanthp007.github.io/README.md

 - [Tinder, but for matching Business schoold students and comp sci coders](https://github.com/sammanthp007/huhack-2016) - Won the hackathon.
 Ionic + Pebble app
 - [Navicopter: DroneOS](https://github.com/sammanthp007/Navicopter) - Used TM4C126EXL launchpad as controller
 - [PokemonGoBot - find nearest searched pokemon using twitter](https://github.com/sammanthp007/pokemon-go-bot) - Tried out using Twitter's api for Yahoo's hackathon.
 Partnerd with Adi Raju
-- [FreeFoodFeed](https://github.com/sammanthp007/atthack-10-2014) - Wrote the idea for the very first project in Freshman year (the AT&T hackathon one) in Django and was usable.
+- [FreeFoodFeed](https://github.com/sammanthp007/atthack-10-2014) <Private> - Wrote the idea for the very first project in Freshman year (the AT&T hackathon one) in Django and was usable.
 I got into a couple of free food events using the app in my Sophomore year.

 ### Junior Year (2016/17):
 - [MetroDC: Finds the nearest metro in DC](https://github.com/sammanthp007/huhack-10-2015) - A Pebble App.
 Was available in the Pebble app store until the pebble app store died.